xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 Sometimes option 1 is fine as well, as long as the framework used on the legacy project is upgradeable to a more modern (preferably latest) version (e.g. .NET 2 -> .NET 4.x).
 Project rewrites using options 3 I've seen mostly failed, and were destined to be slowly abandoned or rewritten yet again.

-If you decide to rewrite your legacy application using [DDD](https://stackoverflow.com/questions/1222392/can-someone-explain-domain-driven-design-ddd-in-plain-english-please) because the business domain is quite complex, [CoreDdd](https://github.com/xhafan/coreddd/wiki) .NET library can help with the DDD and CQRS infrastructure for your project.
-It supports .NET Core 2 and higher and .NET framework 4 and higher.
+If you decide to rewrite your legacy application using domain-driven design because the business domain is quite complex with a rich behaviour, [CoreDdd](https://github.com/xhafan/coreddd/wiki) .NET library can help with the DDD and CQRS infrastructure for your project.
+It supports .NET Core and full .NET framework 4 and higher.
 To learn more about CoreDdd, please refer to the CoreDdd  [documentation](https://github.com/xhafan/coreddd/wiki) and [code samples](https://github.com/xhafan/coreddd-sample).

+### <a name="why_use_domain_driven_design"></a>Why use domain-driven design
+Please see my [other blog post]({{ site.baseurl }}/2018-12-03-why-use-domain-driven-design) with my take on why use domain-driven design.

 ### <a name="example_legacy_app"></a>Example legacy application